jzumbrun/requestengine/README.md

-# supersequel
+# RequestEngine

-supersequel is a logic-less PostgreSQL parameterized paralell request api, using plain SQL statements built by handlebar templates, validated by json schema.
+RequestEngine is a logic-less PostgreSQL parameterized paralell request api, using plain SQL statements built by handlebar templates, validated by json schema.

-supersequel, inspired by GraphQL, can wrap up multiple resource requests and mutations into one api call.
-Thus reducing the chattiness of SPAs.
-Similart to GraphQL, all requests are POSTS regardless of the query actions.
+RequestEngine, inspired by GraphQL, can wrap up multiple resource requests and mutations into one api call, thus reducing the chattiness of SPAs.
+Similar to GraphQL, all requests are POSTS regardless of the query actions.

-#### Examples

-## Client request
+## Client Requests
-Each query request requires a name, an optional id, sync and properties object (as defined by the query definition).
+Each request requires a name, an optional id, async and properties object (as defined by the request definition).

-id: Required if querying for same query name multiple times, or if accessing previous query response history.
+- id: Required if using the same request name multiple times, or if accessing previous request's response history.
-name: The name is used to find the defined query name.
+- name: The name is used to find the defined request name.
-properties: Data values supplied to the statement query string.
+- properties: Data values supplied to the statement query string.
-sync: Sync will force an async/await on the query.
-All synced queries will load first no matter the request order.
+- async: async will allow requests to be called asynchronously.

 ```
 // Definitions are supplied by the server
 const definitions = [{
     name: 'greetings',
-    statement:
+    hql:
         'SELECT * FROM greetings WHERE `accent`={{accent}}',
     access: ['user']
 }];